 How to make this breakfast board your own

-- Have the kids write a note and leave it on display (if there’s room!)
+- Add a note: Have the kids write a note and leave it on display (if there’s room!)

 - Sub in pancakes (or add them): If he’s a pancake lover as well, perhaps replace the biscuits with his favorite pancakes (I bet he’d love Oreo pancakes) and the jam for maple syrup or chocolate syrup.

-- Add a couple of extra mini boards for stacks of pancakes, waffles, or crepes.
+- Extras: Add a couple of extra mini boards for stacks of pancakes, waffles, or crepes.
 A basket of chocolate chip mini muffins goes great, too.

-- Have a few jars of condiments set out, including jams, peanut butter, candied almond butter, pats of butter, whipped butter, cream cheese, and maple syrup.
+- Condiments: Include jams, peanut butter, candied almond butter, pats of butter, whipped butter, cream cheese, and maple syrup.